 Multiple documentation of incidents will result in more conduct conversations with Residence Life Staff.
 Students who have been found responsible for previous infractions will proceed through the conduct process more quickly.
-Based on the impact to the community, or repetition of the infraction, students may meet with Residence Coordinators, Residence Supervisors, or the Associate Director of Student Services and Residence Life.
+Based on the impact on the community or repetition of the infraction, students may meet with Residence Coordinators, Residence Supervisors, or the Director of Housing & Community Standards.